 However, even small companies and hobby projects might find FlexMeasures useful!
 We are constantly improving the ease of use.

-FlexMeasures can be used as your EMS, but is also to integrate with existing systems as a smart backend or add-on to deal with energy flexibility specifically.
+FlexMeasures can be used as your EMS, but it can also integrate with existing systems as a smart backend, or as an add-on to deal with energy flexibility specifically.